angular-experts-io/modern-angular-workshop/exercise-architecture/README.md

 2. Run `ng lint` to validate the architecture, the output should be that there are no lint errors!
 3. Try to use `<my-org-home />` in the template of the `main-layout.component.html` file and make sure it was imported and added to the `imports: []` array of the `MainLayoutModule`
 4. Run `ng lint` again, the output should be that there are lint errors!
-5. Open the `main-layout.component.ts` file and the `import { HomeComponent } from '../../feature/home/home/home.component';` should be underlined with red as a linting error
+5. Open the `main-layout.component.ts` file and the `import { HomeComponent } from '../../feature/home/home/home.component';` should be **underlined with red as a linting error** directly in the editor
 6. (Troubleshooting) If that's not the case, try to adjust `Eslint` settings in your IDE by selecting using **Manual configuration** and using the `exercise-architecture` folder as the **Working directory**.
 This setting might need to be changed as we keep working on following exercises...
+7. Try similar approach by importing `HomeComponent` in the `ProductComponent` and see if the linting error is displayed
+8. Try similar approach by importing `ProductComponent` in the `AppComponent` and see if the linting error is displayed

 ## Congratulations!
 ### You have successfully finished the exercise!
 Make sure to remember (or write down) any questions you might have and ask them as that way everyone learns even more!

+## Discussion

+* Why are we extracting core setup into a `core` folder instead of keeping it in the `app.*` files?
+* What's the advantage of using `export default` in the `<feature-name>.routes.ts` files and how this setup might change in the future?
+* What's the main advantage of using architecture validation and how it can help us in the long run?